-I just happened to be in the neighborhood with a decent camera in my car.
+One day, I drove past the Capstone Cathedral.
+And I didn’t have much to do.
+Even more importantly, I had a decent camera in my car.
 Just a Fuji superzoom, not an SLR.
-But I figured, why wait?
-I started with some outside photos.
+But I figured, why wait” I started with some outside photos.

-Anyway, I got my exterior shots … and then crept up on a door.
+Anyway, I got my exterior shots — and then crept up on a door.
 Maybe someone was around, and would let me take a few photos inside.